 3. Accelerated Test Method Using the Fatigue Damage Spectrum

-In many cases the vibration environment is more complicated than a simple sinusoid or Gaussian random, as was assumed in the previous test method.
+In many cases, the vibration environment is more complicated than a simple sinusoid or Gaussian random, as was assumed in the previous test method.
 Also, the vibration and stress levels of the resonances of components in the product being tested may not be measurable.
-In these cases the time history of the stress associated with a resonance is simulated using a resonant filter specified by a natural frequency, fn, and a quality factor Q = 0.5/z.
+In these cases, the time history of the stress associated with resonance is simulated using a resonant filter specified by a natural frequency, fn, and a quality factor Q = 0.5/z.
 This is illustrated in Fig. 10.

-In this illustration the base acceleration is random and broad band in frequency range.
+In this illustration, the base acceleration is random and broadband in the frequency range.
 The resonant filter response (assumed to be proportional to the velocity and stress response of a structural resonance) is random in amplitude but narrow band in frequency, vibrating mostly at the resonance frequency, fn.

 Lalanne (1984) used the Palmgren-Miner rule, Eq.
 (9), to evaluate the relative fatigue damage of each potential resonance in a structure.
 Using the example in Fig. 10, the resonance stress peaks are identified using a method such as the rainflow technique [e.g. Downing (1982), ASTM (2005)], as illustrated in Fig. 11.
 Each successive traverse from peak to peak is considered to be twice the peak stress magnitude, Sfn, of a half cycle at frequency fn.